-Greek: 8.5 credits required, including .5-credit senior course study (see below).
+- Greek: 8.5 credits required, including .5-credit senior course study (see below).
 Two credits must come from an honors seminar in Greek.

-Latin: 8.5 credits required, including .5-credit senior course study (see below).
+- Latin: 8.5 credits required, including .5-credit senior course study (see below).
 Two credits must come from an honors seminar in Latin.

-Ancient History: A major in Ancient History consists of four Ancient History courses (ANCH 031, 032, 042, 044, 056, or 066), four credits in Greek or Latin, two of which must be from an honors seminar, and .5-credit senior course study.
-A second seminar in Latin or Greek can be substituted for two Ancient History courses.
+- Ancient History: A major in Ancient History consists of four Ancient History courses (ANCH 031, 032, 042, 044, 056, or 066), four credits in Greek or Latin, two of which must be from an honors seminar, and .5-credit senior course study.
+A second seminar in Latin or Greek may be substituted for two Ancient History courses.

-Greek: 5 credits in Greek.
+- Greek: 5 credits in Greek.

-Latin: 5 credits in Latin.
+- Latin: 5 credits in Latin.

-Classical Studies: 5 credits in Greek, Latin, Classical Studies or Ancient History.
+- Classical Studies: 5 credits in Greek, Latin, Classical Studies or Ancient History.

 Culminating Exercise/Senior Course Study

-The culminating experience for course majors in Greek, Latin, Classical Studies, and Ancient History is a .5-credit senior course study (GREK 098, LATN 098, CLST 098, ANCH 098).
+- The culminating experience for course majors in Greek, Latin, Classical Studies, and Ancient History is a .5-credit senior course study (GREK 098, LATN 098, CLST 098, ANCH 098).
 This independent study will be taken in the senior year to prepare for a graded oral exam taken in the Spring with the Classics faculty.
 The oral exam will be based on a 2-credit seminar the student has completed.
-The student will submit her final exam and a paper from the seminar, which may be revised.
+The student will submit their final exam and a paper from the seminar, which may be revised.
 The oral exam focuses on the seminar as a whole as well as on the paper and written exam submitted.